andywar65/dxf2vr/README.md

 ### DXF constraints

 Generate a DXF in ascii mode and don't try to modify it.
 DXF is a sequence of key / value pairs, and deleting just one line can break up everything.
 By now only 3Dfaces and standard blocks (see further) can be translated, other entities will just be ignored.
 Create as many layers as you need, and place your entities on the desired one.
-Layers relate to the appearance of the entity, how it's explained in the next section.
+Layers relate to the appearance of the entity, how it's explained in the backend paragraph.

 To include meshes, explode them to 3Dfaces (I know it's bad, but this is how it works by now).
 If you have an Acis solid, use `3DCONVERT` to obtain a mesh, then explode it.